 Robin Powell – a Chartered Mechanical Engineer who has worked on power station equipment, off road vehicles and defence materiel.
 Since his retirement, his family has invested in two community wind farms, Westmill and Fenland, and a Future Energy Prospects Community Fund as well as a domestic solar thermal system.
 His family lives near Stafford and is engaged with growing Miscanthus (elephant grass) near Lichfield for biomass electricity generation at Ely and Drax power stations’.

 Kate Sadler – Kate graduated with a BSc (Hons) in Environmental Biology and went off to become a primary school teacher.
 She has a longstanding interest in environmental issues and was a founding member of Low Carbon Lichfield, through which she organised a home energy auditing scheme to help residents take practical action to reduce their adverse effect on the environment.
 She has recently completed a M.Sc. in Architecture: Advanced Environmental and Energy Studies.

 Andrea Simpson – After a 30-year career in telecommunications, Andrea is now retired but spends much of her time caring for her daughter.
 She has been interested in environmental issues since an early age, and is a founder member of Low Carbon Lichfield.
-She brings her organisational and administration skills and experience to the position of director and Society Secretary of Chase Community Solar, having also held a similar position on the board of Southern Staffordshire Community Energy since its foundation in 2011.
+As well as being a director of the society, she is also the Society Secretary, and has held a similar position on the board of Southern Staffordshire Community Energy since its foundation in 2011.

 Robin Taylor – Robin has a professional background in human resources, learning and economic development and area regeneration, working in the private, voluntary and public sectors.
 This included Birmingham City Council, the Learning and Skills Council and two regeneration zones in the West Midlands.
 He is a founder director of two social enterprises.